DenisKiberaWanjohi/Global-Development-Indicators-UI/README.md

 - **Life expectancy at birth (years)**
 - **School enrollment, primary (% gross)**
 - **Urban population (% of total population)**

-Data is queried directly from BigQuery, ensuring access to reliable and up-to-date global development statistics.

 ---